You are viewing: 2024/25 version

 • (C, D, and E) Three Special Subjects.

-Candidates will be assessed on an essay, or two essays (which may be written in English, or, with the approval of the Medieval and Modern Languages Faculty Board, in the language appropriate to the literature concerned), on the topics they have agreed with the supervisor of each Special Subject.
+Candidates will be assessed on an essay, or two essays (which may be written in English, or, with the approval of the Medieval and Modern Languages Faculty Board or Director of Graduate Studies, in the language appropriate to the literature concerned), on the topics they have agreed with the supervisor of each Special Subject.

 The essay or essays submitted for each Special Subject should be between 5,000 and 7,000 words in total.